-• Attend external networking event.
-For a list of examples, consult Brightspace course.
+Students can attend an internal networking event OR Attend an external networking event.
+For a list of examples, consult Brightspace course and Sprott Events Calendar on mySuccess.

 Note: If you are unsure if an event counts for this activity, email employability.passport@carleton.ca to inquire.